 A restraining order may also be referred to as a protection order or an ex parte.
 Restraining orders may be temporary or permanent, ranging in length from several months to several years or more, depending upon the situation.
 If you have been a victim of domestic abuse and are fearful of your partner, we can help.

-What is a Restraining Order and How Does it Work?
+What Is A Restraining Order And How Does It Work?

 A restraining order is a court order that is issued to protect victims of domestic abuse from abusive partners.
 The court may order the abuser to do any of the following:

-- Stop all contact with the victim (and his or her family members if necessary), including in-person contact, phone, email, and any other forms of communication.
+- Stop all contact with the victim (and his or her family members if necessary), including in-person contact, phone, email and any other forms of communication

-- Vacate a shared residence, even if that residence is in the abuser’s name.
+- Vacate a shared residence, even if that residence is in the abuser’s name

-- Grant temporary custody of any children to the victim.
+- Grant temporary custody of any children to the victim

-- Order the abuser to attend counseling.
+- Order the abuser to attend counseling

-- Provide the victim or abuser with a police escort to remove personal belongings from a shared residence.
+- Provide the victim or abuser with a police escort to remove personal belongings from a shared residence

-How to Obtain a Restraining Order
+How To File A Restraining Order

 To obtain a restraining order, the victim must provide the court with a sworn statement of an immediate threat of danger by the abuser.
 The court will then issue a temporary restraining order.
 After the abuser is notified of the restraining order, a hearing will be scheduled to determine the specifics of the final restraining order, such as how long the order will be in place, and what the abuser can and cannot do.

-How Is It Enforced?
+How Is A Protective Order Enforced?

-A restraining order can provide a victim of domestic abuse protection from an abusive partner during a break-up or divorce, the birth of a child belonging to the abuser, and other potentially dangerous situations.
-A restraining order may help victims of physical, verbal, mental, or sexual abuse, as well as victims of stalking and other forms of harassment.
+A restraining order can provide a victim of domestic abuse protection from an abusive partner during a breakup or divorce, the birth of a child belonging to the abuser, and other potentially dangerous situations.
+A restraining order may help victims of physical, verbal, mental or sexual abuse, as well as victims of stalking and other forms of harassment.